GoogleCloudPlatform/community/tutorials/run-meteor-on-google-app-engine.md

     # Install dependencies
     RUN npm install --unsafe-perm

-The `app.yaml` makes the app deployable to Google App Engine Managed VMs, while the Dockerfile specifies the steps to take during the deployment.
+The `app.yaml` makes the app deployable to Google App Engine Flexible, while the Dockerfile specifies the steps to take during the deployment.

 ### Configure Meteor for Deployment
 In order for Meteor to work on App Engine, it must run on the port indicated by the $PORT environment variable.
 We can configure Meteor to run on a specific port by adding a `port` flag to the `start` script in `package.json` as follows: